 - Applications from physiotherapists currently registered with a practice certificate / license in another Canadian jurisdiction, and not meeting registration requirements, may be considered under the rules of the labour mobility.
 Where the categories are similar, no new requirements will be expected of an applicant.
 Where the categories of registration are not similar the College’s existing registration requirements apply.

-The applicant must complete the application process online and submit all the required documents.
+The applicant must complete the full registration application process online and submit all the required documents.

 - An applicant not currently registered to practise in a jurisdiction in Canada must meet the existing registration requirements of the Regulator (The Labour Mobility Agreement does not apply).